- Eligibility Requirements for Becoming a Police Officer

-Find out if you can become a police officer with a 100% VA disability rating
+- Can I become a police officer if I have a 100% VA disability rating?

 Being a police officer is a demanding and noble profession that requires physical and mental strength.
 However, many individuals who have served in the military and received a 100% VA disability rating wonder if they can pursue a career in law enforcement.
 This question arises due to the potential conflicts between the physical demands of police work and the limitations imposed by a disability rating.